 All parts likely to require servicing are readily accessible.
 By removing the cover from the boiler controls and removing the front door from the boiler, most components are exposed.
 Remove the front of the combustion chamber to gain access to the main and pilot burner and the ignition electrode.

-Removal of the flue elbow, fan and fluehood will expose the flueways in the heat exchanger for cleaning.
+Removal of the fan and its mounting plate exposes the flue system, i.e. the flue elbow and fluehood.
+These must be removed to gain access to the flueways in the heat exchanger for cleaning.

 The following notes apply to the boiler and its controls but it should be remembered that attention must also be paid to the heating circuit itself including radiator valves, thermostats, the time control and the expansion and feed water system.
 It is advisable to clean the boiler immediately after the end of the heating season.
 In all cases prior to servicing, light up the boiler and check that the pilot and main burners have a clean, even flame and that the main burner pressure is correct.
-If the pilot flame is satisfactory, no further servicing of the pilot burner is necessary and the information given in '4.
-PILOT BURNER' can be ignored.
+If the pilot flame is satisfactory, no further servicing of the pilot burner is necessary and the information given in '3 PILOT BURNER'. can be ignored.